How to Charge an Electric Car

 Many people charge overnight, so they have a full ‘tank’ in the morning.
 And if their energy is supplied on a ‘time-of-use’ tariff, they will also benefit from cheaper rates at night.

-The Easee charger you can include on your elmo subscription is also what’s known as a smart charger.
-This means that you can control when your car charges.
-Check out the Easee manual for more details here.
+The Ohme charger you can include on your elmo subscription is also what’s known as a smart charger.
+This means that you can control when your car charges using the Ohme app.

 If you have any questions about charging at home, drop us an email on firstname.lastname@example.org

-- There are over 24,000 public charge points in the UK (and this number is growing fast
+- There are over 35,000 charge point connectors in over 13,000 locations across the UK (and this number is still growing)

 - There are 3 main types of charger: Slow, Fast and Rapid